jfpoilpret/vscode-fastarduino/README.md

 In this example, `~/avr8-gnu-toolchain-linux_x86_64/` must be changed to the location of the AVR toolchain.
 This sample also supposes that FastArduino library is checked out at the same level as your project.

+Note that `c_cpp_properties_source.json` is not the actual file expected by the C++ extension; in fact this file is used as a "template" by VSCode fastArduino extension to generate the actual `c_cpp_properties.json` used by C++ extension.

+In the above example, 3 specific properties are defined in the `defines` array:
+- `${VARIANT}`
+- `${AVR_FREQUENCY}`
+- `${AVR_MCU_DEFINE}`

+These properties will be automatically replaced by the actual values for the selected target.
+This will help the C++ extension parse your code with the correct defines for the target you use.
+You may add your own defines if you need, but you should keep those 3 existing defines here.

+For Macintosh, you would normally use the following configuration, here based on the AVR toolchain directly installed along the official Arduino IDE:

+    {
+        "configurations": [
+            {
+                "name": "Mac",
+                "includePath": [
+                    "/Applications/Arduino.app/Contents/Java/hardware/tools/avr/avr/include",
+                    "/Applications/Arduino.app/Contents/Java/hardware/tools/avr/avr/include/avr",
+                    "${workspaceRoot}/../fast-arduino-lib/cores",
+                    "${workspaceRoot}"
+                ],
+                "defines": ["${VARIANT}", "F_CPU=${AVR_FREQUENCY}", "${AVR_MCU_DEFINE}"],
+                "intelliSenseMode": "clang-x64",
+                "browse": {
+                    "path": [
+                        "${workspaceRoot}/../fast-arduino-lib/cores",
+                        "${workspaceRoot}"
+                    ],
+                    "limitSymbolsToIncludedHeaders": true,
+                    "databaseFilename": ""
+                },
+                "macFrameworkPath": [
+                    "/System/Library/Frameworks",
+                    "/Library/Frameworks"
+                ]
+            },
+            ...
+        ]
+    }

 In addition, I use the following extensions for my own developments but they are not mandatory:
 - Include Autocomplete
 - TODO Highlight
+- Auto Comment Blocks

 One easy way to create a new project based on FastArduino and use this VSCode extension with all predefined settings is to start with [this project template](https://github.com/jfpoilpret/fastarduino-project-template).